sgzmd/blog/content/posts/korean-digital-ecosystem-part-iii-invisible-operating-system.md

 And, importantly, Korea has been changing this too.

 In **January 2025**, the Ministry of Justice [began issuing mobile residence cards to registered foreign residents](https://www.immigration.go.kr/bbs/immigration/220/591020/artclView.do), giving the mobile credential the same legal validity as the physical residence card and explicitly presenting it as part of an effort to reduce the digital gap experienced by foreigners.

+{{< captioned-image
+  src="/static/korea/mobile-foreigner-residence-card.png"
+  alt="Ministry of Justice announcement of the mobile foreign-residence card"
+>}}
+The Ministry of Justice announces the mobile foreign-residence card.
+The highlighted requirements include installing the app on a smartphone registered in the applicant's own name.
+[Source: Ministry of Justice](https://www.immigration.go.kr/bbs/immigration/220/591020/artclView.do).
+{{< /captioned-image >}}

 This is exactly the sort of direction you would hope the system would move in: a proper government-backed digital credential, rather than every private service inventing yet another way of proving that the person holding a foreign residence card is, in fact, the person named on the foreign residence card.